davidhintelmann/slides/README.md

 ### Option 2

-[go-talks.appspot.com](https://go-talks.appspot.com/) site plays slide presentations and articles stored on GitHub in the present format
+[go-talks.appspot.com](https://go-talks.appspot.com/) site plays slide presentations and articles stored on GitHub in the legacy present format, find more about this on [present](https://pkg.go.dev/golang.org/x/tools/present) docs.
+This means if you want to use this option the markdown must use * as slide titles and not #

+For example the `present.slide` is using legacy present syntax and `present_local.slide` is using markdown syntax.

 The syntax for URLs is: